WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 (Western Wallflower) Semi-desert

 to alpine.
 Woodlands, meadows.
 Spring, summer.
-At lower elevations Wallflower blooms in the very early spring; later in the summer it can be found above tree line in open meadows.
-It ranges from just a few inches tall to well over two feet.
-Although it is most often a vibrant lemon yellow, it can be almost white or even lavender.
-It grows solitary, in small groups, or scattered over a large area.
-In sum, it is, in William Weber's words, "extremely variable". |
+At lower elevations Wallflower blooms in the very early spring; later in the summer (as shown at left) it can be found above tree line in open meadows.
+From habitat to habitat it ranges from just a few inches tall to well over two feet.
+Although flowers are most often vibrant lemon yellow, they can be greenish-yellow (as shown below), cream, or even lavender.
+Erysimum capitatum grows solitary, in small groups, or scattered over a large area. |

 |